Colonie, New York: Politics

 The current town supervisor is Peter G. Crummey, a Republican who was sworn in as the 18th Supervisor of the Town of Colonie on January 1, 2022.
-Crummey received 57 percent of the vote while his opponent, Democrat Kelly Mateja, received 42 percent.
-This election marked a change in political power at the Supervisor's position from Democrat to Republican.
+Crummey received 55 percent of the vote while his opponent, Democrat Kelly Mateja, received 45 percent, a difference of 2,407 votes.
+Crummey ran unopposed in the 2023 election, being reelected with 14,295 votes.

+Crummey's election marked a change in political power at the Supervisor's position from Democrat to Republican.
 The outgoing town supervisor Paula Mahan, a Democrat, chose not to seek an eighth two-year term.
 Mahan was elected to her first term in November 2007, defeating long-time Republican incumbent Mary Brizzell.
 In November 2009, Mahan was re-elected to a second term, defeating former Republican Albany County Executive/former New York State Senator Michael J. Hoblock.
 In November 2011, Mahan was re-elected to a third term, defeating former New York State Department of Environmental Conservation Commissioner and the former Director of the town's Planning and Economic Development Committee, Denise Sheehan, by less than 400 votes.
 She was re-elected in 2013 to a fourth term by defeating political newcomer Todd A. Drake.

 The town board has six members, with four-year terms; three members are elected every odd-numbered year.
+The Town Supervisor also serves as a member of the town board.

-According to the April 1, 2018 NYS Board of Elections Party Affiliation and Status of active and inactive registered voters in the Town of Colonie, there are approximately 21,000 registered Democrats and 16,000 registered Republicans out of a total of 56,500 registered voters in the 61 election districts within the town.
+According to the April 1, 2018, NYS Board of Elections Party Affiliation and Status of active and inactive registered voters in the Town of Colonie, there are approximately 21,000 registered Democrats and 16,000 registered Republicans out of a total of 56,500 registered voters in the 61 election districts within the town.

 The seat of Colonie's government is Colonie Memorial Town Hall, located on U.S. Route 9 in Newtonville, near Siena College.
 The town courts, police department, and emergency medical services department are located at the Public Safety Building on Wolf Road near Albany International Airport.